YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

     "role":"admin"
 }}
 ```
-Even though our role is `admin`, our user ID is 2, and we know that the admin panel is only accessible with the first user ID given the code snippet below :
+Even though our role is `admin`, our user ID is 2, and we know that the admin panel is only accessible for the user with the first ID given the code snippet below :
 ```ruby
 def require_admin
     unless @current_user && @current_user.id == 1